treosh/lighthouse-ci-action/README.md

 #### `temporaryPublicStorage` (default: false)

-This will opt-in to upload reports to LHCI's `temporary-public-storage`.
+All results are private by default.
+Use this option to upload reports to LHCI's `temporary-public-storage`.
 You can find out more about `temporary-public-storage` in the [LHCI repo](https://github.com/GoogleChrome/lighthouse-ci/blob/master/docs/cli.md#upload).

 ```yml
 temporaryPublicStorage: true